 Ceilings

 Repair category 1

-Notes Some hairline cracking and staining was noted to some ceilings within the property.
-Ongoing maintenance/element of repair will be required prior to redecoration taking place.
+Notes Some hairline cracking and blemishes were noted requiring an element of repair prior to decoration taking place.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.